Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 06:56 And it uses things like shared memory between JavaScript and Python.

-07:00 So if you've got like a string or a list, those are the same objects, which is pretty crazy.
+07:00 So if you've got like a string or a list, those are, those are the same objects, which is pretty crazy.

-07:23 All right, so import PythonMonkey as PM, and then you say PM eval and give it JavaScript code, and boom, it runs that.
+07:25 And then you say PM eval and give it JavaScript code and then boom, it runs that.

 07:30 That's one way.

-07:34 I can say EM dot eval and give it an anonymous JavaScript function.
+07:33 I can say, em dot eval and give it an anonymous JavaScript function.

 07:38 And then what comes back, not evaluating it, but just the thing to define the function in JavaScript.